 Under the 2024 Credit Agreement, the Company has agreed to maintain an Interest Coverage Ratio of at least 3.0 to 1.0, and a Leverage Ratio not to exceed 3.5 to 1.0.
-The Interest Coverage Ratio is defined as EBITDA (earnings before interest, taxes, depreciation, and amortization) to Interest Expense for the four quarters then ended.
-The Leverage Ratio is defined as Net Debt as of the last day of such fiscal quarter to EBITDA for the four quarters then ended.
-Additionally, the Company may submit a request for an increased maximum Leverage Ratio in contemplation of a Material Acquisition.
+The Interest Coverage Ratio is calculated using an earnings metric as defined in the agreement compared to Interest Expense for the four quarters then ended.
+The Leverage Ratio is defined as net debt (total debt, net of up to \$300 million of unrestricted cash) as of the last day of such fiscal quarter to the defined earnings metric for the four quarters then ended.
+Additionally, the Company may effect an increase in the maximum Leverage Ratio in contemplation of a Material Acquisition.
 All terms are as defined in the 2024 Credit Agreement.